 Measuring energy use

+We should of course save the cost of energy, as a matter of good Christian stewardship.
 We have to be more frugal in straitened times.
 Climate change itself will add to economic pressures.

 But how does the long-suffering churchwarden read the figures to put on their church’s returns?

 We measure oil in litres; by checking the level in the tank, or adding deliveries up during the year.

 Otherwise we use kWh for everything.
 That’s easy for electricity.
 The kWh is the standard unit, on most meters and on the bill.

 Gas units are confusing, and they’re not labelled on the meter.
 The word ‘unit’ used to mean heat units (therms or BTUs), now it means volume.
 It can be imperial (100s of cubic feet) or metric (cubic metres, ie 1000s of litres).
 Then that has to be converted to kWh.

 Your bills should tell you how to multiply units to kWh.
 However if you can’t do this, the Energy Footprinting Tool will allow you to enter the number of units – then work it out for you.

 It’s best to take the number of units from meters if possible, not to rely on bills unless you can’t avoid it.